adamc15/BadWallet/corporatebylaws.md

 The officers of the organization shall be a President, a Treasurer, and a Secretary.

-#### 1.1 President/Chairman.
-The President shall be the chief executive officer and shall preside at all meetings of the Board of Directors and its Executive Committee, if such a committee is created by the board, the President/Chairman shall also chair the Advisory Board as defined above.
+<bold>1.1 President/Chairman.</bold> The President shall be the chief executive officer and shall preside at all meetings of the Board of Directors and its Executive Committee, if such a committee is created by the board, the President/Chairman shall also chair the Advisory Board as defined above.

-#### 1.2 Secretary.
-The Secretary shall give notice of all meetings of the Board of Directors and Executive Committee, shall keep an accurate list of the directors, and shall have the authority to certify any records or copies of records, as the official records of the organization The Secretary shall maintain the minutes of the Board of Directors' meetings and all committee meetings.
+<bold>1.2 Secretary.</bold> The Secretary shall give notice of all meetings of the Board of Directors and Executive Committee, shall keep an accurate list of the directors, and shall have the authority to certify any records or copies of records, as the official records of the organization The Secretary shall maintain the minutes of the Board of Directors' meetings and all committee meetings.

-#### 1.3 Treasurer/CFO.
-The Treasurer shall be responsible for conducting the financial affairs of the organization as directed and authorized by the board of Directors and Executive Committee, if any, and shall make reports of corporate finances as required, but no less often than at each meeting of the Board of Directors and Executive Committee.
+<bold>1.3 Treasurer/CFO.</bold> The Treasurer shall be responsible for conducting the financial affairs of the organization as directed and authorized by the board of Directors and Executive Committee, if any, and shall make reports of corporate finances as required, but no less often than at each meeting of the Board of Directors and Executive Committee.

 ### Section 2.
 Election and Term of office.